-Omega Centauri is a rewarding deep-sky target and shows up as a faint patch of light.
+Omega Centauri is frequently observed by amateur astronomers and shows up as a faint patch of light.
 It is relatively bright.

 It stays above 30° for roughly 6 hours.